BenjaminTMilnes/XSDRSpecification/README.md

 ### &lt;subtitle&gt;

-The &lt;subtitle&gt; element defines the subtitle of the document.
-Text placed here is not automatically printed anywhere on any of the pages of the document.
+The &lt;subtitle&gt; element defines the subtitle of the document. **Text placed here is not automatically printed anywhere on any of the pages of the document.**

 The &lt;subtitle&gt; element should be directly contained by the &lt;document&gt; element, and it may not contain any formatting tags such as bold or italic font tags.

-The subtitle element is optional, and whether and how you choose to split text between the title and subtitle elements is up to you.
+**The subtitle element is optional**, and whether and how you choose to split text between the title and subtitle elements is up to you.

 #### Example